-When you’re mindful, you’re not so caught up in your thoughts that you lose sight of what’s happening around you.
-This can be helpful when you’re struggling with intrusive thoughts or urges.
+When you’re mindful, you’re not caught up in your thoughts that you lose sight of what’s happening around you.
+It can be helpful when you’re struggling with intrusive thoughts or urges.

 Mindfulness may not cure, but it can help you manage your symptoms and deal with the stress that comes with them.
 There are many ways to learn mindfulness, including meditation classes, books, and audio recordings.